 DeviceCo was busy talking about how accurate and high-quality their devices were in their marketing.
 They described their innovative features and world-class manufacturing facility.
 Of course, nobody cared.
 Customers care about what a product is going to do for them.
 They care about benefits.
 Marketing needs to answer the question ‘What’s in it for me?’ – always.

 The last part of the recipe for DeviceCo is to focus on nurturing relationships with potential customers.
 They have a complex, big-ticket product.
 No one makes a snap decision to buy it.
 So DeviceCo’s marketing must nurture relationships, provide information in a gradual process and over time build trust between the customer and the company.
 Getting your marketing to nurture relationships with prospects is harder than just launching various pieces of collateral and hoping they hit the right customer with the right message at the right time.
 So #1 becomes that much more important.

-If you’re thinking about your marketing plan for 2012, I hope you’ll keep this 3-ingredient recipe in mind – it might save you some frustration around about April of next year.
+If you’re thinking about your marketing plan, I hope you’ll keep this 3-ingredient recipe in mind – it might save you some frustration around about April of next year.